szyb/synopackage/README.md

 * Database configuration
-    * This is database less application
+    * This is database-less application
 * How to run tests
     * call "phpunit" in main folder
+    * with html code coverage: "phpunit --coverage-html src/clover" (or other folder)
 * Deployment instructions
-    * Copy all files from "src" folder except "test" in vendor folders
+    * Copy all files from "src" folder www root folder or www sub-folder
-    * Create "cache" folder and make sure that it is writeable
+    * Create "cache" folder and make sure it is writeable

 ### Contribution guidelines ###